DaveSkender/Stock.Indicators/docs/_indicators/Stoch.md

 ---
 title: Stochastic Oscillator
-description: Created by George Lane, the Stochastic Oscillator is a momentum oscillator that compares current financial market price with recent highs and lows and is presented on a scale of 0 to 100.  %J is also included for the KDJ Index extension.
+description: Created by George Lane, the Stochastic Oscillator, also known as KDJ Index, is a momentum oscillator that compares current financial market price with recent highs and lows and is presented on a scale of 0 to 100.  %J is also included for the KDJ Index extension.
 permalink: /indicators/Stoch/
 image: /assets/charts/Stoch.png
 type: oscillator